kevincloud/ld-lambda-one/README.md

 ## What is this anyway?

 This demo shows how to use LaunchDarkly in a serverless environment.
 The resources include 2 Lambda functions, 1 DynamoDB table, an S3 static website, and the API Gateway.
 When the flag is off, the function increments a letter.
 When it's on, the function increments a number.

-The flag is created in the project you specify, and it's titled "Update Right".
-That name will change in the near future, but it's a leftover name from the original thought process. :thinking:
+The flag is created in the project you specify, and it's titled "Increment Number".

 Once configured, you can stand this demo up in about 30 seconds.